-St Christopher's Home for Little Children was established by the Sisters of the Community of the Holy Name in 1928 with the support of the Anglican Diocese of Newcastle.
+St Christopher's Home for Little Children was established by Anglican Diocese of Newcastle in 1928, with they day to day operations of the Home initially overseen by the Sisters of the Community of the Holy Name in 1928.
 It was located at Lochinvar in the Hunter Valley, New South Wales in a house called Clifton.
 It housed children aged one to six.
-In 1937 the Church Army took over its management.
+In 1937 the Church Army took over day to day operations until 1958, after which time staffing was provided direct by the Diocese.
 St Christopher's Home moved to Taree in 1956.
 It closed in 1978.

 The house Clifton was given to the Newcastle Diocese in 1927 by Mr Ernest Clift for use in connection with the work for children, together with an endowment of £300 per annum.